 I really like the custom music on hold feature.
 This allows you to upload an audio file offered by Nextiva to play for your customers while they wait.
 Whether they are on hold, in a queue, or being transferred, you have three music options to choose from.

-When considering a VoIP solution, it’s important to understand which features you are going to leverage with the system.
-For example, you might notice that Nextiva’s video conferencing features are not as robust as other VoIP solutions.
+When considering a business VOIP solution, it’s important to understand which features you are going to leverage with the system.
+For example, you might notice that video conferencing features provided by some companies are not as robust as other VoIP solutions.
 If your organization uses other tools for video conferencing like Microsoft or Cisco’s Webex Teams, or if your organization has an investment in Zoom, you should disregard the features of the VoIP video conferencing add-on and evaluate the offering based on the actual features you will use.

 Finally, there’s the issue of customer service.
 We’ve all experienced the frustration in trying to reach helpful, knowledgeable customer service.
 There are some services where I am convinced that it is impossible to actually talk to anyone.
 With Nextiva, their customer service has received accolades and their support personnel are all US based.